Functional quantization-based stratified sampling methods: Vector and functional quantization

 \subsection{Introduction to quantization of random variables}

-In the following, $(\Omega,\mathcal{A},\PP)$ is a probability space, and $E$ is a separable reflexive Banach space.
-The norm on $E$ is denoted $|\cdot|$.
-In the following, one will assume that the random variable are defined on $(\Omega,\mathcal{A},\PP)$.
-One denotes $\N^*:=\{1,2,\cdots\}$.
+Let $(\Omega,\mathcal{A},\PP)$ be a probability space and $(E, |\cdot|)$ a reflexive separable Banach space.
 The principle of the quantization of a random variable $X$ taking its values in $E$ is to approximate $X$ by a random variable $Y$ taking a finite number $N$ of values in $E$.
-The discrete random variable $Y$ is a quantizer of $X$.
-The resulting error of this discretization is the $L^p$-norm of $X-Y$.
-One wants to minimize this induced error.
-This gives the following minimization problem:
+The discrete random variable $Y$ is a quantizer of $X$ of level $N$.
+The resulting discretization error to be minimized is the $L^p$ norm of $|X-Y|$.